MicrosoftDocs/azure-docs/articles/iot-central/core/howto-use-data-export.md

 manager: corywink
 ---

-# Export IoT data to cloud destinations using the new data export (preview)
+# Export IoT data to cloud destinations using data export (preview)

 > [!Note]
-> Looking for the original data export v1?
+> Looking for the legacy data export?
 You can find data export docs [here](./howto-export-data.md).
-To learn about the differences between the new data export and the old data export, see the [comparison table](#Comparison-of-data-export-V1-and-new-data-export).
+To learn about the differences between the new data export and legacy data export, see the [comparison table](#Comparison-of-legacy-data-export-and-new-data-export).

 This article describes how to use the new data export preview features in Azure IoT Central.
 You can use this feature to continuously export your filtered and enriched IoT data to your cloud services.
 You can use data export to push changes in near-real time to other parts of your cloud solution for warm-path insights, analytics, and storage.